Red, white, blue theme for French White House state dinner

 Dessert will be orange chiffon cake, roasted pears and creme fraiche ice cream.

-Everything from the menu to the entertainment to the table settings and other touches were designed by the White House — and first lady Jill Biden — to highlight the ties that bind America and its oldest ally, France.
-Red, white and blue are the colors of both countries' flags.
+Everything from the menu to the entertainment to the table settings and other touches for the glitzy dinner were designed by the White House — and first lady Jill Biden — to highlight the ties that bind America and its oldest ally, France.

 A state dinner is a high diplomatic honor that the United States reserves for its closest allies.

+“The design of this dinner was inspired by the shared colors of our flags, red white and blue, and our common values, liberty and democracy, equality and fellowship,” Biden said.
+"These form the bedrock upon which our enduring friendship was built.”

-Biden said she was handling Thursday's glitzy dinner in the same way that her mother handled family dinners when she was growing up.
+The first lady said she was handling the dinner the way that her mother handled family dinners when she was growing up.
 Her mother brought out the china, fresh flowers and lit candles “even if we were only having fish sticks from the freezer.”

-“I learned that setting a table can be an act of love,” the first lady said, before staff allowed journalists to see the tablescapes for the dinner, which is part of a broader state visit to the United States by Macron and his wife, Brigittte.
+“I learned that setting a table can be an act of love,” she said, before journalists were permitted to see the tablescapes for the dinner, which is part of a broader state visit to the United States by Macron and his wife, Brigittte.
 Macron landed in the U.S. on Tuesday night.

 Biden said the first White House state dinner since 2019 will be "an expression of welcome and friendship, a way to connect through a language that transcends words.”
-She did not take questions from reporters and departed the State Dining Room, where the preview was held, after her brief remarks.
+She did not take questions from reporters and left the preview room after her brief remarks.

 White House social secretary Carlos Elizondo, who has worked for the Bidens for more than a decade, said “making people feel comfortable and at home” matters most to the couple.